jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.12.5 ErasePolygonFromLidar

-Erases (cuts out) a vector polygon or polygons from a LiDAR point cloud..
+Erases (cuts out) a vector polygon or polygons from a LiDAR point cloud.

 *Parameters*: